MShawon/YouTube-Viewer/README.md

 # YouTube Viewer
 Simple program to increase YouTube views written in Python.
 Works with live stream too.

+# NOTICE
+**Not working anymore.
+If I can fix it there will be a new release.
+Until then don't use it.**

 **Disclaimer:** This has been developed for educational purposes only.
 Any action you take using this script is strictly at your own risk.
 I will not be liable for any losses or damages you face using this script.

 **Cons:** There will be some view drop always.